jonlpersson/ed-latimore/site/_posts/2020-09-13-how-to-be-a-good-personal-branding-example.md

 The best copywriters nowadays know you have to offer proof.
 I clearly know [how to get more Twitter followers](/how-to-get-more-twitter-followers/) so I can write a book about getting more Twitter followers.

-Bottom line when it comes to building a brand for your business: People should want what you’re selling because other people do, too.
+The bottom line when it comes to building a brand for your business: People should want what you’re selling because other people do, too.
 That’s the body of work I want to build.

-### What have you survived, overcome, or done?
+## What have you survived, overcome, or done?

 A fit body, impressive social media metrics, and business success are tangible bodies of work you can show an audience.
 What if you talk and tweet about intangibles?

 For example, did you survive an objectively horrible upbringing, overcome a significant setback (think hard drugs, prison, or disability), or do military tours in a war zone?

 Now, [no one cares](/no-one-gives-a-shit-about-you/) if a hard life turned you into a piece of shit.
-But if you’ve used those trials or tragedies to become an upstanding citizen, then the dangerous or destructive parts of your life are as much a body of work as any successes afterwards.
+But if you’ve used those trials or tragedies to become an upstanding citizen, then the dangerous or destructive parts of your life are as much a body of work as any successes afterward.

 People love a success story, but they worship a comeback (or come up).
-Comeback and come up stories display skills, knowledge, and experience.
+Come back and come up stories display skills, knowledge, and experience.
 More importantly, they offer people hope.
 If you made it out of hell, they can too.

 Maybe your life hasn't been filled with noteworthy experiences or remarkable accomplishments.
 That's OK.
 Most people are pretty boring.
 Building a body of work doesn't restrict you as much as you might think.
 Any ordinary person can take on a challenge to become extraordinary.
 Think: